rbergm/PostBOUND/docs/source/core/optimization.rst

 The plan enumerator generates a set of candidate plans.
 They are evaluated by the cost model and ultimately the plan with the lowest cost is selected.
 The cost model uses cardinality estimates as its principal input to assess how much work each plan will require.
-See the :class:`TextBookOptimizationPipeline <postbound.TextBookOptimizationPipeline>` for a full rundown of all available methods.
+See the :class:`~postbound.TextBookOptimizationPipeline` for a full rundown of all available methods.
 Essentially, you can provide any combination of plan enumerator, cost model, and cardinality estimator:

-- the :class:`PlanEnumerator <postbound.PlanEnumerator>` is responsible for constructing and returning the final plan to be executed.
+- the :class:`~postbound.PlanEnumerator` is responsible for constructing and returning the final plan to be executed.
 It can use any algorithm it sees fit, such as traditional dynamic programming, greedy algorithms, or cascades-style enumeration.
 The enumerator also controls when to ask the cost model and cardinality estimator for their estimates.
-The main artifact of the enumerator is the plain :class:`QueryPlan <postbound.QueryPlan>`.
+The main artifact of the enumerator is the plain :class:`~postbound.QueryPlan`.
-- the :class:`CostModel <postbound.CostModel>` estimates the cost of a plan.
+- the :class:`~postbound.CostModel` estimates the cost of a plan.
 It receives the current plan along with the query as input and computes the execution cost of the plan.
 The plan must not compute the entire query, but can also be responsible for a smaller part of it.
 The cost model can query the cardinality estimator as it sees fit.
 By convention, if the cost model cannot estimate a plan or if a plan is otherwise invalid, *inf* costs should be returned.
 Currently, costs are expressed as plain Python floats.
-- the :class:`CardinalityEstimator <postbound.CardinalityEstimator>` takes care of estimating the number of rows that an (intermediate) relation will contain.
+- the :class:`~postbound.CardinalityEstimator` takes care of estimating the number of rows that an (intermediate) relation will contain.
 It receives the tables that form the intermediate along with the query as input.
   Similar to the cost model, the intermediate will typically be a subset of the entire query.
 The estimator can assume that all applicable filters and join conditions have already been applied to the intermediate.
-Cardinalities are modelled using the :class:`Cardinality <postbound.Cardinality>` class, which also allows to express unknown and infinite cardinalities.
+Cardinalities are modelled using the :class:`~postbound.Cardinality` class, which also allows to express unknown and infinite cardinalities.

 .. _default-enumerator: